zachatrocity/schelling/README.md

  of similar blocks to the one selected must match the percent similar.
 If it does not meet that percentage than it is considered not satisfied.

-3. No bugs
+3. No bugs that we know of.

-4. Zach did the Initial Setup and customized the sliders, the remainder was done by peer programming taking turns typing and reviewing.
+4. Zach did the Initial Setup and customized the sliders, the remainder was done by pair programming taking turns typing and reviewing.

 5. (52% Zach , 48% Jake)